“Human beings need beautiful things; human beings long for beautiful music that is suited to divine worship.”

 A prayer on the Passion of Christ, full of compunction and sweetness.
 Published by ChoraLife here.

-Sheet music for any of Kwasniewski’s music (including pieces already included in Sacred Choral Works) may be purchased electronically by request.
+Sheet music for any of Kwasniewski’s music (including individual pieces in Sacred Choral Works) may be purchased electronically by request.
 Discounts are given according to number of intended copies.
 The composer will send a complete listing of works upon request.

 Many recordings of my work may be found on my YouTube channel: